futoin/specs/draft/ftn6_iface_executor_concept.md

 1. register( AsyncSteps as, ifacever, impl ) - add interface implementation
     * ifacever must be represented as FutoIn interface identifier and version, separated by colon ":"
     * impl is object derived from native interface or associative name for lazy loading
-1. process( AsyncCompletion async_completion ) - do full cycle of request processing, including all security checks
+1. process( AsyncSteps as ) - do full cycle of request processing, including all security checks
+    * as->reqinfo must point to instance of RequestInfo
-1. checkAccess( AsyncCompletion async_completion, acd ) - shortcut to check access through #acl interface
+1. checkAccess( AsyncSteps as, acd ) - shortcut to check access through #acl interface
+    * as->reqinfo must point to instance of RequestInfo
 1. initFromCache( AsyncSteps as )
     * load initialization from cache
 1. cacheInit( AsyncSteps as )